mfcochauxlaberge/karigo/README.md

   </a>
 </div>

-Karigo is an API framework that follows the [JSON:API specification](https://jsonapi.org/format).
+Karigo is an API service that follows the [JSON:API specification](https://jsonapi.org/format).

+The usual workflow is to run the binary first, then use the CLI to update the schema and business logic.

 ## State

 This is a work in progress.
 It is not possible to make a production API with this tool yet.

-## Concepts
+## Use cases

-Karigo handles resources defined by their type.
-It accepts and returns valid JSON:API document.

-### What is provided by the framework
+### What Karigo can do

- - Reading and writing valid JSON:API requests
+ - Read and write valid JSON:API requests
- - Parse the URL (invluding its parameters)
+ - Parse the URL (including its parameters)
- - Routing the URLs to the corresponding business logic
+ - Route the endpoints to the corresponding business logic
- - Provided default functions out-of-the-box if business logic is not necessary
+ - Provide basic validation rules
  - Save each transaction in an exposed ordered log

 ### What the user has to do

+ - Run the service (`karigo run`)
- - Define the types
+ - Define the types (names, attributes, and relationships)
- - Provide validation rules
+ - Provide more specific validation rules
  - Write the business logic

+## Concepts

 ### Type